-An important part of maintaining goldfish is choosing an aquarium which provides the space needed to keep your goldfish healthy.
+An important part of caring for goldfish is choosing an aquarium that provides the space needed to keep your goldfish healthy.
 After all, it’s their environment or home.
-As the proud owner, make it as enjoyable as you can for your fish.
-It will be gratifying for your fish if a little extra time is taken to choose the best possible place for them to live.

 Following is a guide for making your choice.

-Finally, and most importantly, when buying an aquarium don’t forget to take into account the number of fish that you want to keep as this directly affects the size necessary.
+When buying an aquarium take into account the number of fish that you want to keep as this directly affects the size necessary.

 Goldfish can live for many years and reach their full potential if properly housed in a big enough tank.